 Posted on November 6, 2013

-The Remembrance Day Poppy is an important symbol but we should be free to choose to wear one or not without fear of reprisal from the moral majority.
+The Remembrance Day Poppy is an important symbol but we should be free to choose whether to wear one or not.

 Like most people, I buy a poppy every year as a mark of respect, not just for the men and women of this country who have given their lives in military service but also for the fallen of all nationalities and creeds, friends, foe, soldiers or civilians.
 They were all sons, daughters, mothers, fathers, brothers or sisters who left behind heartbroken families.
 I wear one to remember them, whether in victory or in vain, but above all to reinforce the sadness and pointlessness of war.
 For me, the red poppy – an icon shaped by war – has much more value as a symbol of peace.
 We should use it to remind ourselves that conflict must only be the last resort, when all else has failed.

-Personally, I do care, and choose to wear mine regularly (not 24 hours a day) but only in the 7 days preceding Remembrance Sunday and remove it immediately afterwards.
+Personally, I do care, and choose to wear mine but only in the 7 days preceding Remembrance Sunday and remove it immediately afterwards.
 However, even if I disagree with them, I respect the decision of anyone who chooses not to wear one at all because that’s what freedom is, the right to choose, which is what many of these brave men and women died for in the first place.

 If you’re interested, here’s what Debrett’s Guide to etiquette says on the subject:

 (The image for this post is by Lawrence Rayner and used with permission through a Creative Commons attribution licence)